triton-inference-server/model_analyzer/docs/config.md

 # Export path to be used
 [ export_path: <string> | default: '.' ]

-# Concurrency values to be used for the analysis
+# Concurrency values to be used
 [ concurrency: <comma-delimited-string|list|range> ]

-# Batch size values to be used for the analysis
+# Batch size values to be used
 [ batch_sizes: <comma-delimited-string|list|range> | default: 1 ]

 # Specifies the maximum number of retries for any retry attempt.